nzlov/zeus/README.md

 # Zeus

-Zeus is a very simple and fast HTTP router for Go, nothing more, nothing less.
+Zeus is a super-duper, simple and fast HTTP router for Go, nothing more, nothing less.

+#### Important changes

+Previously, Zeus used `r.URL.Query.Get("foo")` to fetch route params, this has now been changed.
+This change has had a *drastic* speed improvement for routes containing named paramaters.
+Please refer to the updated usage example below.

 #### Install